 – Avoid running or walking in haste while using engine room ladder

 – If the engine room skylight is open, put a railing around the same along with warning signs

 Falling of personnel from height can also occur due to scaffold or safety harness failure.
-Thus, care must be taken to ensure that all platforms at a height are properly secured and adequate safety measures are provided.
+Thus, care must be taken to ensure that all platforms at height are properly secured and adequate safety measures are provided.

 4. Back Injury

 Though this doesn’t sound like a fatal accident in the first place, back injury is actually a very serious problem that has been bothering seafarers for a long time now.
 Lifting heavy loads is a part of engine room procedures and engine personnel often neglect the right posture while lifting such load.
 There have been a few cases in the past wherein seafarers have been forced to take bed rest for months or even quit sailing because of such injury.
-Following points must be consider to avoid back injury:
+Following points must be considered to avoid back injury:

 – Use cranes and chain blocks wherever possible.
 Do not life heavy load manually as much as possible

 – Divide the load to be lifted in the following categories:

 Heavy – Loads that require crane and chain blocks. ( If they are not available to ask for a portable hydraulic forklift to shift the load to the desired position or until the crane or blocks)